iMammal/CytoCave/docs/features.md

 such as independent glyph scaling control, side-by-side window display, and independent color coding.

-1. Independent glyph scaling control sliders for spheres and cubes allows the adjustment for the point density difference between two different simultaneously visualized datasets.
+Independent glyph scaling control sliders for spheres and cubes, including the decoupled left and right window glyph size sliders, allow the adjustment for point density difference and scale differences between two different datasets simultaneously visualized in the two windows.
-COMBINE INTO ONE BULLETPOINT
-2. For viewing different datasets in the two windows, the decoupled left and right window glyph size sliders allow adjustment for scale differences between the two dataset components.

 3. Decoupling the color code selector in the two windows allows for different color codings of the same dataset to be compared.
 For example, in the brain, anatomical regions are color coded on the left